 How a Personal Injury Lawyer Can Help

 If you have been injured because of someone else’s negligence, you may be able to receive compensation for the damages you have suffered.
-However, you will first need to establish your legal right to this compensation by showing the other party was negligent.
+However, you must first establish your legal right to this compensation by showing the other party was negligent.
 Your lawyer can investigate your claim and present evidence that establishes the following legal elements:

 - The defendant had a legal duty